Ove Christensen: Coaching career

-On October 7, 2009 he was appointed the successor of Superliga club Randers FC's fired Head Coach John 'Faxe' Jensen on a contract for the remainder of the Danish Superliga 2009-10 season.
+On 7 October 2009 he was appointed the successor of Superliga club Randers FC's fired Head Coach John 'Faxe' Jensen on a contract for the remainder of the Danish Superliga 2009-10 season.
 Randers had only two points after 11 games, and the goal of his appointment was to turn the team around and avoid relegation.
 Randers got six points in the last seven games before the winter break halfway through the season, leaving them 13 points deep in the relegation zone, with all experts forecasting nothing but relegation at the end of the upcoming spring season.
 In the winter break, Randers parted ways with seven players, bringing in four key signings in Anders Egholm, Yura Movsisyan, Søren Jensen, and Morten Karlsen.
 With a historic comeback of 16 successive games without losing, Christensen guided Randers two points clear of relegation and kept the club in the top flight.
-On May 17, 2010, he signed a one-year extension of his contract.
+On 17 May 2010 he signed a one-year extension of his contract.

 He was sacked by Randers FC in April 2011 due to a series of bad results.
-On May 7, 2011 he was announced as the successor of Kim Poulsen at Danish 1st Division club FC Hjørring on a contract running for the rest of the 2010–11 season.
-On June 29 he was returned for a third spell as manager of Viborg FF.
+On 7 May 2011 he was announced as the successor of Kim Poulsen at Danish 1st Division club FC Hjørring on a contract running for the rest of the 2010–11 season.
+On 29 June he was returned for a third spell as manager of Viborg FF.

 In the 2012–13 season he managed to get Viborg FF promoted back to the Danish Superliga.
-He had to resign i January 2014 with Viborg on an acceptable 9th place due to a knee injury that prevented him from performing his duties.
+He had to resign in January 2014 with Viborg in an acceptable 9th place due to a knee injury that prevented him from performing his duties.

 In the summer of 2014 he became new manager of Danish 1st Division side Vendsyssel FF.
 In his first season the club finished 4th in the Danish 1st Division - their best result ever.
 In his second season the club was in the contest for promotion, but began losing games in the spring of 2016.
 He left by mutual consent on 23 April 2016.

-On 17 January 2017, Chistensen was appointed director of football in then Jutland Series (fifth division) side Silkeborg KFUM.
-Under him, the club promoted to the fourth division of Danish football.
+On 17 January 2017, Christensen was appointed director of football in then Jutland Series (fifth division) side Silkeborg KFUM.
+Under him, the club was promoted to the fourth division of Danish football.